Water on Mars: Water in weathering products (aqueous minerals)

-The primary rock type on the surface of Mars is basalt, a fine-grained igneous rock made up mostly of the mafic silicate minerals olivine, pyroxene, and plagioclase feldspar.
+The primary rock type on the surface of Mars is basalt, a fine-grained igneous rock which on Mars is made up mostly of the mafic silicate minerals olivine, pyroxene, and plagioclase feldspar.
 When exposed to water and atmospheric gases, these minerals chemically weather into new (secondary) minerals, some of which may incorporate water into their crystalline structures, either as H2O or as hydroxyl (OH).
 Examples of hydrated (or hydroxylated) minerals include the iron hydroxide goethite (a common component of terrestrial soils); the evaporite minerals gypsum and kieserite; opaline silica; and phyllosilicates (also called clay minerals), such as kaolinite and montmorillonite.
 All of these minerals have been detected on Mars.

 One direct effect of chemical weathering is to consume water and other reactive chemical species, taking them from mobile reservoirs like the atmosphere and hydrosphere and sequestering them in rocks and minerals.
 The amount of water in the Martian crust stored as hydrated minerals is currently unknown, but may be quite large.
 For example, mineralogical models of the rock outcroppings examined by instruments on the Opportunity rover at Meridiani Planum suggest that the sulfate deposits there could contain up to 22% water by weight.

 On Earth, all chemical weathering reactions involve water to some degree.
-Thus, many secondary minerals do not actually incorporate water, but still require water to form.
+Many secondary minerals do not actually incorporate water, but still require water to form.
 Some examples of anhydrous secondary minerals include many carbonates, some sulfates (e.g., anhydrite), and metallic oxides such as the iron oxide mineral hematite.
-On Mars, a few of these weathering products may theoretically form without water or with scant amounts present as ice or in thin molecular-scale films (monolayers).
-The extent to which such exotic weathering processes operate on Mars is still uncertain.
-Minerals that incorporate water or form in the presence of water are generally termed "aqueous minerals".
+On Mars, a few of these weathering products could theoretically form without water or with scant amounts present as ice or in thin molecular-scale films (monolayers).

 Aqueous minerals are sensitive indicators of the type of environment that existed when the minerals formed.
 The ease with which aqueous reactions occur (see Gibbs free energy) depends on the pressure, temperature, and on the concentrations of the gaseous and soluble species involved.
 Two important properties are pH and oxidation-reduction potential (Eh).
 For example, the sulfate mineral jarosite forms only in low pH (highly acidic) water.
 Phyllosilicates usually form in water of neutral to high pH (alkaline).
 Eh is a measure of the oxidation state of an aqueous system.
 Together Eh and pH indicate the types of minerals that are thermodynamically most stable and therefore most likely to form from a given set of aqueous components.
 Thus, past environmental conditions on Mars, including those conducive to life, can be inferred from the types of minerals present in the rocks.